earth-system-radiation/pyRTE-RRTMGP/docs/source/index.rst

 pyRTE-RRTMGP provides a **Python interface** to the `RTE+RRTMGP <https://earth-system-radiation.github.io/rte-rrtmgp/>`_ Fortran software package.

-This package uses [pybind11](https://github.com/pybind/pybind11) to create a Python interface to a subset of the RTE+RRTMGP functions available in Fortran.
+This package uses `pybind11 <https://github.com/pybind/pybind11>`_ to create a Python interface to a subset of the RTE+RRTMGP functions available in Fortran.

-The RTE+RRTMGP package is a set of libraries for for computing radiative fluxes in planetary atmospheres.
+The RTE+RRTMGP package is a set of libraries for computing radiative fluxes in planetary atmospheres.
 RTE+RRTMGP is described in a `paper <https://doi.org/10.1029/2019MS001621>`_ in `Journal of Advances in Modeling Earth Systems <http://james.agu.org/>`_.